Routing

 ]);

-General filters give you the ability to adjust the behavior of the route in absolutely any way.
+General filters provide the ability to modify the route's behavior in absolutely any way.
 We can use them, for example, to modify parameters based on other parameters.
-For example, translation <presenter> and <action> based on the current value of parameter <lang>.
+For instance, translating <presenter> and <action> based on the current value of the <lang> parameter.

-If a parameter has a custom filter defined and a general filter exists at the same time, custom FilterIn is executed before the general and vice versa general FilterOut is executed before the custom.
-Thus, inside the general filter are the values of the parameters presenter resp. action written in PascalCase resp. camelCase style.
+If a parameter has its own filter defined and a general filter also exists, the custom FilterIn is executed before the general one, and conversely, the general FilterOut is executed before the custom one.
+Thus, inside the general filter, the values of the parameters presenter and action are written in PascalCase or camelCase style, respectively.

 OneWay Flag

-One-way routes are used to preserve the functionality of old URLs that the application no longer generates but still accepts.
-We flag them with OneWay:
+One-way routes are used to maintain the functionality of old URLs that the application no longer generates but still accepts.
+We mark them with the OneWay flag:

 // old URL /product-info?id=123